-This has just been a brief introduction to the bridge, go to the following resource for more information:
+This has just been a brief introduction to the bridge

 The sympathetic strings also have a bridge.
 This has a contour similar to the main bridge.
 Both the main bridge and the sympathetic bride are shown in the photo below: